Complete Golf Store Business Logo

 Muscle Back vs Cavity back Irons

-Even though every iron on this list is a cavity back in some capacity, player distance clubs vary from game improvement ones in that the mass is not as evenly distributed, and the club head is smaller and thinner for improved acceleration and club feedback.
+Even though every iron on this list is a cavity back in some capacity, player distance clubs vary from game-improvement ones in that the mass is not as evenly distributed, and the club head is smaller and thinner for improved acceleration and club feedback.
 Overall, these characteristics increase workability and ball speed.

 Muscle-back irons are sometimes referred to as blades and are the slickest yet most complicated clubs.
 Professional players and golfers with low handicaps utilize them most frequently.
-Given that the majority of the club's weight is concentrated in the middle of the face, muscle backs provide little to no forgiveness.
-Therefore, off-center hits will result in poor golf shots.
+Given that the majority of the club’s weight is concentrated in the middle of the face, muscle backs provide little to no forgiveness.
+Therefore, off-center hits will result in poor shots.

 Lower handicappers appreciate muscle backs due to their superior feel, feedback, workability, and maximum distance (if hit centered).